S. H. Godbole: Life on Idyllic Farmhouse

 After retirement around 1942, Godbole established his art studio in a farm house on the outskirts of Pune on the Puna Bombay road.
 There he created an idyllic atmosphere and continued to make watercolour masterpieces.
 His grandson, Mumbiram, described the romantic atmosphere that prevailed in that farm house art studio.
 Mumbiram wholeheartedly credits Godbole for the early influences and training that he received.
 Godbole was famous for painting Indian rural scenes.
 Many of them involved bullock carts a favorite theme of his paintings in the 1940s.

 An example for this period of his life is the painting "Bullock Cart Caravan returning home at sundown" which Godbole made when he was residing at his farm house.
 Godbole developed an impressionistic hands-on approach.
 Through blobs of the brush an impression is created.

 Indian movie maker K. Narayan Kale had hung this painting on top of his bed in his house in Pune.

 Last years

 Much of Godbole's work was damaged during the great floods that inundated Pune when the Panshet and Khadakwasla Dams broke in July 1961.
 Godbole's daughter Anjani and grandson Mumbiram salvaged and restored some of his great body of works.
-In the second half of the 20th century Indian art came under the western influence of abstraction and distortion lead by the Bombay Progressive Artists' Group.
+In the second half of the 20th century Indian art came under the western influence of abstraction and distortion led by the Bombay Progressive Artists' Group.
 Classical art was relegated to oblivion.
 Artist Godbole's last years were spent in indebtedness.
 He was forced to sell his farm house.
 He died in 1972 unknown to the art world.